uvishere/hit226/week10/index.md

 <!-- .slide: data-background-image="../images/bg-mouse.jpg" -->
 ## Coding practice
-* In your teams work together to write a function that indicates which sections a user has read
+* write a function that indicates which sections a user has read
-* The Front-end Developer must *not* drive (someone else controls the keyboard)
 * Use the [exercise on codepen](https://codepen.io/elvey/pen/zQwYgW)